Naruno/Naruno/docs/concepts/user_interfaces.md

 # User Interfaces

-Welcome to the documentation for Decentra Network.
+Welcome to the documentation for Naruno.
 This documentation covers the functionality of the project's Command Line Interface (CLI), Application Programming Interface (API), and Graphical User Interface (GUI).

 At first you should download decentra network as package with: